kosbys/enternet/README.md

 ##### Considerations

 - What hosts to use
-- Post and profile visibility settings?
+- Post and profile visibility settings